jahoward11/edutech/README.md

 > The things you do for yourself are gone when you are gone, but the things you do for others remain as your legacy.
 > —Kalu Ndukwe Kalu (living)

 __Project purpose:__ Make the nearest theoretical possibilities of technology obtainable.
-Pass the multi-generational torch of mental augmentation.
+Pass on the multi-generational torch of mental augmentation.
 Empower youth not just with results of former progress but with strategy to design future progress — in support of sustainable, global community.

 __Top, working branches__